The piece focuses solely on research.

-And if you have more of an academic bend, read the paper published in the conference proceedings of HCI International 2018.
+To take a deeper dive, read the paper published in the 2018 conference proceedings of HCI International.

 In my design theory class, I tackled the problem statement: “Design a product, system or service to foster inclusion of older adults in our digital society”.

-After completing a literature review and observational research, I conceptualized a digital messaging system to be used within active living retirement communities.
+After doing a literature review and observational research, I conceptualized a digital messaging system to be used within active living retirement communities.